yuhongsun96/NARS-Param-Search/README.md

 # Hyperparameter search for openNARS using toothbrush.nal

-To run, first compile and replace opennars-3.0.4-SNAPSHOT.jar from the opennars\
+To run, first compile and replace opennars-3.0.4-SNAPSHOT.jar from the opennars git page\
-Recompile with javac -cp \\* *.java
+Recompile java NARS wrapper with javac -cp \\* *.java

 Run with python3 param_search.py